ECS 165A: Database Systems

 • Demo: A live demonstration of the code, which includes adding, modifying, and querying the data (3 minutes)

-Additionally, there will be a pre-milestone individual assignment, for which each student is expected to think about and explore all aspects of the project.
-In other words, each student for his/herself, need to think about what it is required to make a HTAP database and to document their finding in a few pages.
+Additionally, there will be a pre-milestone individual assignment for which each student is expected to think about and explore all aspects of the project.
+In other words, each student needs to think about what is required to make an HTAP database and document their finding in a few pages.
 Of course, it is highly recommended to search the web for tutorials and other useful materials.
-As for part this pre-milestone phase, (1) the group must be formed, namely, when each student submit their report, the name of their group members and their team name must be submitted; and (2) each student must decide which aspect of the project he/she wishes to lead based on the research.
+As part this pre-milestone phase, (1) the group must be formed, namely, when each student submits their report, the name of their group members and their team name must be submitted; and (2) each student must decide which aspect of the project they wish to lead-based on the research.
 If you need help to form your group and look for partners, kindly contact the TAs.
 Note any group assignment by TAs will be random.
-Additionally, an online form will be made available to submit your team details.
+Additionally, An online form will be made available for you to submit your team details.

 Grading: (tentative and subject to change)